March 2025: Breaking news from the IARC:

-EU-Commission - Classification Labelling & Packaging (CLP) Regulation - 2024 update to hazard labelling
+Classification, Labelling & Packaging (CLP) Regulation

-EU-Commission - Classification Labelling & Packaging (CLP) Regulation - 2024 update to hazard labelling
+EU-Commission - EU Classification Labelling & Packaging (CLP) Regulation - 2024 update to hazard labelling 20th November 2024 - published in the EU Official Journal 10th December 2024 - enters into force |

 - "For a substance or a mixture supplied at a filling station and directly pumped into a receptacle that forms an integral part of a vehicle and from where the substance or mixture is normally not intended to be removed, the label elements referred to in Article 17 shall be provided on a visible place on the respective pump."